anebz/cloud/Accreditations/aws_developer_associate.md

 A local secondary index can only be created at the time of table creation, but a global secondary index can be created at at any time.
 Local indexes are immediately consistent but once you create them, all records sharing the same partition key need to fit in 10GB.
 Global indexes don't constrain your table size in any way, but reading from them is eventually consistent.

+LSIs and GSIs can coexist.
+LSIs use the RCU and WCU of the main table, which can't be changed.
+GSIs are stored in their own partition space away from the base table, and scale separately from the base table.

 Query results are always sorted in ascending order by the sort key if there is one, and query operation is generally more efficient than a scan.
 If querying in an attribute *not* part of partition/sort key, querying that is the same as scanning.
 Parallel scans while limiting the rate minimize the execution time of a table lookup.

 The number of tables per account and number of provisioned throughput units per account can be changed by raising a request.
 A conditional action is an action only to be taken if certain attributes of the item still have the values you expect.